2sic/app-dnn-sxc-angular-dev/README.md

 - clone dnn-2sxc-angular into './node_modules/@2sic.com/'

 **develop**
-> This will watch, build and publish your code to [2sxc App Development](http://app-dev.2sxc.org/).
+> This will watch, build and then publish your code to [2sxc App Development](http://app-dev.2sxc.org/).
-- run the 'develop' task or 'npm run develop'
+- task 'develop' or 'npm run develop'